omarsahl/ChappieFamilyLocator/README.md

 ![Image](docs/banner.png)

 # ChappieFamilyLocator
-**Chappie** is an app that lets you view the real-time location of you family members.
+**Chappie** is an app that lets you view the real-time location of your family members.

 # Screenshots
 <img src="docs/Screenshot_1493286338.png" height="480" width="270">  <img src="docs/Screenshot_1493286196.png" height="480" width="270">